omiderfanmanesh/Ogent-microservice/SERVICES_STATUS.md

 - Health check endpoint is operational
 - Resolves service hostnames correctly in the Docker network
 - Successfully tested agent health endpoint via proxy

+### Socket Service
+- Service starts correctly in Docker
+- Health check endpoint is operational
+- API access through the API Gateway is configured correctly
+- Auth service URL configuration has been updated
+- API endpoints need further testing with authentication
+- WebSocket functionality needs to be tested with a client

 ## Next Steps
 1. Test API Gateway service